becauseofhope/because-of-hope/README.md

 [becauseofhope.org](http://www.becauseofhope.org) _Not yet deployed!_

-This is the source for a Because of Hope's website.
+This is the source for Because of Hope's website.
 BOH is a 501(c)(3) organization.

 The website and infrastructure is still under heavy development and iteration.